gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 First, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response.
 In particular:

-* If the CoAP-DTLS profile of ACE is considered, the joining node MUST upload the Access Token to the /authz-info resource before starting the DTLS handshake.
+* If the CoAP-DTLS profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource before starting the DTLS handshake.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish a DTLS session, as described in Section 3 and Section 4 of {{I-D.ietf-ace-dtls-authorize}}, in case of either asymmetric or symmetric proof-of-possession key, respectively.

-* If the OSCOAP profile of ACE is considered, the joining node and the Group Manager establish an OSCOAP channel, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
-In particular, if the EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} is used, the joining node MUST include the Access Token in the EDHOC message_1 sent to the /authz-info resource.
+* If the OSCOAP profile of ACE is specified, the joining node and the Group Manager establish an OSCOAP channel, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
+In particular, if the EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} is used to this end, the joining node MUST include the Access Token in the EDHOC message_1 sent to the /authz-info resource.
 The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.

-Once the secure channel has been established, the joining node requests to join the OSCOAP multicast groups of interest, by accessing the related join resources at the Group Manager.
+Once the secure channel with the Group Manager has been established, the joining node requests to join the OSCOAP multicast groups of interest, by accessing the related join resources at the Group Manager.
 That is, the joining node performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 In particular, for each multicast group to join, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that multicast group.
 The request payload specifies the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener {{I-D.tiloca-core-multicast-oscoap}}.